-- 4.5.2 Figure 4-1 shows the SAC improvement and compensation measures taken forward for further consideration.
-These being Measures 2. to 6. from Table 4-2. - 4.5.3 Measure 2.
+- 4.5.2 Figure 4-1 shows the SAC improvement and compensation measures initially taken forward for further consideration.
+These being Measures 2. to 6. from Table 4-2 and the restoration of the 4 x 4 track through the SAC. - 4.5.3 Restoration of the 4 x 4 track.
+The Proposed Development provides the opportunity for the track used by the Dell Estate to access the loch to be largely reinstated.
+That is, aside from needing to maintain access over the burn, the rest of the track would become redundant because of the Proposed Development Access Track.
+Its reinstatement, through the selective removal of roading stone from the track and its associated clearing (along with future management), would restore 0.26ha of the SAC which would not readily regenerate otherwise. - 4.5.4 Measure 2.
 Planting of hazel, ash, oak and birch outside the SAC.
 The area shaded purple on Figure 4-1 'Non-Woodland for Possible Incorporation into SAC' was considered as an area to be planted.
 However, soil sampling has indicated that this area (and Site 4) has peat-based soil.
 Further, hazel groves and their bryophyte and lichen assemblages would take many decades to develop, and the richness that would be achieved cannot be guaranteed (as this would depend on the development of the correct light and humidity conditions and the availability of colonising spores).
 The advice from NatureScot is that it would be difficult to recreate ideal woodland assemblages by planting trees.
-Given this, planting in these areas was excluded from further consideration.
+Given this, planting in these areas was excluded from further consideration. - 4.5.5 Planting was also considered as an option for Sites 1 to 3 and Sites 5 to 8 'Woodland for Possible Incorporation into SAC'.
+The soil types, depths and pH, as well as the landscape characteristics, of these sites are all within the desirable 'range' of biophysical attributes for western acidic oak woodland and mixed woodland on base-rich soils.
+Further, although they are areas of existing woodland, in general they are sparsely wooded, and additional planting could be undertaken within them (e.g., there are only a few trees present in Site 1 and no trees in Site 2).
+The total area encompassed by Sites 1 to 3 and 5 to 8 is 7.52ha. - 4.5.6 Advice received from NatureScot, however, is that tree planting where the soils conditions match those of the SAC is unlikely to be necessary, provided grazing is controlled to the point where tree and shrub species can regenerate (see Measures 3 and 4).
+The woodland seed source does not appear to be a limiting factor, and the results of monitoring suggest that regeneration is restricted by grazing levels (rather than other factors).